-Palm Sunday, Palmsonntag, the Sunday before Easter, is a time for many young people to take their first communion, and is often combined with church parades in towns and villages symbolizing the journey made by Jesus, as he rode a donkey along palm branch covered roads to Jerusalem.
+Palm Sunday, Palmsonntag, the Sunday before Easter and beginning of Karwoche, Holy Week, is a time for young people to take their first communion.
+Often combined with church parades in towns and villages that symbolize the journey made by Jesus as he rode a donkey along palm branch covered roads to Jerusalem.
 A poignant sight.

-Processions led by priests and choirs, young and old, fit pushing the infirm in wheelchairs, families, children in baby carriages and pushchairs, and babes in arms, singing and carrying Palmbuschen , decorated pussy-willow bouquets in lieu of the difficult to find palms, to be blessed during the morning church service.
-The blessing was believed to give Palm Bouquets protective qualities and, as well as being a sign of protection for the home and family until Ash Wednesday of the following year, they are used to begin the Easter decorations in the home.
+Processions led by priests and choirs, young and old, fit pushing the infirm in wheelchairs, families, children in baby carriages and babes in arms, singing and carrying Palmbuschen , decorated pussy-willow bouquets, in lieu of difficult to find palm branches, which will be blessed during the morning church service.

 Homes are cleaned and decorated with green branches or ornaments, while green food, green vegetables: spinach, beans, broccoli, leeks with chives and other herbs, make up the meals of the day.
 Popular ones are Gruene Bohnensuppe, Green Bean Soup, and Sieben Kraeuter Suppe, Seven Herb Soup, because of a custom based on an old superstition that green foods eaten on Gruendonnerstag give protection for the rest of the year.

-Including the Kreuzwegandacht, a walk in prayer along the 15 Stations of the Cross, which is usually held at 3 p.m., the time it is said Jesus died on the cross.
+Including the Kreuzwegandacht, which is a walk in prayer along the 15 Stations of the Cross usually held at 3 p.m.
+The time it is said Jesus died on the cross.

 No church bells are rung and children are told they have flown to Rome to be blessed.

-Although its four sections could also have represented the quarters of the moon honoring the pre-Christian 'Eostre', the goddess of spring, which later become 'Easter' and a religious festival controlled by the lunar calendar.
+In many areas the bakers mark the crust of that day's bread with a cross, although its four sections could also have represented the quarters of the moon honoring the pre-Christian Eostre, the goddess of spring, which later become Easter.
+A religious festival controlled by the lunar calendar.

-Easter Bonfires, 'Osterfeuer', are a custom that takes place on Saturday, or in some regions on Easter Sunday or Monday, based on a Christian belief that fire is a sign of the resurrection of Christ.
-However although the tradition dates back to at least the 16th century its origins are probably in pre-Christian days, and the families, friends and neighbors who gather around bonfires, which are made mainly from old Christmas trees, are not all Christians but there to have 'fun', the tradition and the light and warmth of fire symbolizing the end of winter and arrival of spring.
+Easter Bonfires, "Osterfeuer", are a custom that takes place on the Saturday, or in some regions on Easter Sunday or Monday, following a Christian belief fire is a sign of the resurrection of Christ.
+Although the tradition in this form dates back to at least the 16th century its origins are probably from pre-Christian days, and the families, friends and neighbors who gather around bonfires, which are made mainly from old Christmas trees, are not all Christians but there to have "fun".
+Perhaps enjoy a grilled bratwurst while the tradition, light and warmth of fire symbolize the end of winter and arrival of spring.

-'Osterraeder', huge flaming wood and straw wheels, are an alternative way of marking Easter and winter's end just as they were used to represent the sun 2,000 years ago, especially in parts of North Rhine Westphalian.
-A spectacular sight, they roll down hills leaving behind hundreds of meters of burning tracks, and if the wheel makes it to the bottom of the hill this is a sign that the next harvest will be successful.
+Osterraeder, huge flaming wood and straw wheels, are an alternative way of marking Easter and winter's end just as they were used to represent the sun 2,000 years ago.
+Especially in areas of North Rhine Westphalian.
+A spectacular sight, they roll down hills leaving hundreds of meters of burning tracks, and a wheel that makes it to the bottom of the hill is a sign the next harvest will be successful.

-Ostersonntag, Easter Sunday, is a day of celebration for the triumph of life over death, when the Easter rabbit or hare brings colored and chocolate eggs, hiding them or leaving them in nests already prepared by children.
+Karwoche finishes and it is Ostersonntag, Easter Sunday.
+A day of celebration for the triumph of life over death, and when the Easter rabbit or hare brings colored and chocolate eggs, hiding them or leaving them in nests already prepared by children.

-This odd combination of rabbit, eggs and a Christian Festival began in the Middle Ages, when rents due from tenant farmers must be paid on the Thursday before Easter and, as they had not been eaten during Lent, Medieval landlords were paid in eggs which had been cooked to preserve them, as well as with hares caught on their property.
+This odd combination of rabbit, eggs and a Christian Festival began in the Middle Ages.
+Rents due from tenant farmers had to be paid on the Thursday before Easter, and as eggs should not have been eaten during Lent Medieval landlords were paid in those cooked and preserved.
+In addition to any hares caught on their property.

-Nevertheless it was not until the mid 20th century that the rabbit as 'egg bringer' finally won out over the foxes, storks and cranes that up until then had shared the tradition.
+Nevertheless it was not until the mid 20th century that finally the rabbit/hare was chosen as Egg Bringer, winning over the foxes, storks and cranes that had shared the tradition up until then.

-And with all those cooked eggs around Frankfurter Gruene Sosse mit Eiern, Eggs with Frankfurter Green Sauce, using herbs left from Green Thursday, is often added to the Easter Sunday end of Lent meal.
+And with all those cooked eggs around Frankfurter Gruene Sosse mit Eiern, Eggs with Frankfurter Green Sauce, using herbs left from Green Thursday, is a favorite dish often added to the Easter Sunday end of Lent meal.

 Ostermontag, Easter Monday in Germany, is the final day of Easter celebrations and a public holiday.
-A family day when often the entire extended family meets for lunch, which once was lamb but this tradition is no longer as strong as it was, followed by egg rolling competitions or visits to the countryside and sports events or festivals.
+It's a family day when the entire extended family could meet for lunch, this used to be lamb but the tradition is no longer as strong as it was, and then there might be egg rolling competitions, visits to the countryside, to sports events or festivals.

 Frohe Ostern! - Happy Easter

-Illustrations: The Stations of the Cross, 9th Station Jesus helped by Simon of Cyrene, photographer Unterillertaler, de.Wikipedia - Easter Bonfire, with painted Easter eggs hanging from branch, photographer Reinhard Kraasch, de.Wikipedia - Horses leaving the ancient Ettendorfer Kircherl, Traunstein, on Easter Monday, ChiemgauOnline
+Illustrations: The Stations of the Cross, 9th Station Jesus helped by Simon of Cyrene, photographer Unterillertaler, de.Wikipedia - Osterraederlauf in Luedge, photographer Nifoto, de.Wikipedia - Horses leaving the ancient Ettendorfer Kircherl, Traunstein, on Easter Monday, ChiemgauOnline

 For topics in the news And you can follow German Culture on Facebook